ShubhamGupta2701/Docker/README.md

 - To check the list of runnig docker containers process status `docker ps`
 - To check the list of all the containers process status `docker ps -a`
 - To create an image from docker file `docker build .`
+- To create an image from docker file with tag and name `docker build -t _name_ .`
 - To check the list of docker images  `docker image ls`
 - To run the image we need imageID i.e. creating a container `docker run _imageID_` this only run image in container
 - To run the image on machine